The Ecology of Virginia Caves

 Caves are a unique habitat, and very simplified ecosystems due to the absence of light.
 Animals are far more common than plants in caves.
 Beyond the cave openings, there is no light for photosynthesis.

-Without life, there are no plants.
-There are bacteria that rely upon chemosynthesis, most notably Movile Cave in Romania and hydrothermal vents at the Mid-Atlantic Ridge.
+Without light, there are no plants.
+There are bacteria that rely upon chemosynthesis by oxidizing hydrogen sulfide and methane or reducing sulfides rather than carbon.
+Chemosynthetic bacteria are found at Movile Cave in Romania and hydrothermal vents at the Mid-Atlantic Ridge.
 Such bacteria also exist in Virginia, but they have not been found in caves near the surface.
 Virginia caves rely upon a food web based on photosynthesis, even though there is no light in the cave, as food from the surface is washed in or brought into the cave by animals.

 In 1992, companies exploring for oil and natural gas in the Taylorsville basin northeast of Fredericksburg drilled into a pocket nearly two miles underground.
-They found microbes that relied upon iron or manganese instead of photosynthesis to oxidize carbon.
+They found microbes that relied upon reducing iron or manganese instead of oxidizing carbon.
 Those microbes had been living without access to the sun since the dinosaurs had left footprints in those sediments, 200-250 million years ago in the Triassic Period.

 There are also chemosynthetic microbes at methane vents on the Outer Continental Shelf.
-The methane has been generated for at least 15,000 years, from organic matter decomposing in the seafloor sediments rather than formation fluids from deep aquifers.1
+The methane there has been generated for at least 15,000 years, since sea level rise covered the Outer Continental Shelf.
+The methane comes from organic matter decomposing in the seafloor sediments, rather than from oil/gas buried in deeper formations.1

 microbes use chemosynthetic processes to generate food from methane at seeps on the Outer Continental Shelf, but such microbes have not been discovered in Virginia caves - yet